sanger-tol/ascc/README.md

 test_sample1,PLASTID,/path/to/plastid_assembly.fa
 ```

 Each row represents an assembled haplotype or organelle of the sample.
-The sample ID (the first column) is up to the user to choose. `assembly_type` should be one of either `PRIMARY` (for primary assembly), `HAPLO` (for haplotigs assembly), `MITO` (for mitochondrial assembly) and `PLASTID` for plastid assembly.
+The sample ID (the first column) is up to the user to choose. `assembly_type` should be one of either `PRIMARY` or `HAP1` (for the primary assembly), `HAPLO` or `HAP2` (for the haplotigs assembly), `MITO` (for the mitochondrial assembly) and `PLASTID` (for the plastid assembly).
 This setup assumes that you have an assembly where the primary contigs or scaffolds are in a separate file from the haplotype scaffolds or contigs.
 It also assumes that you have separated the organellar sequences out of the main assembly into separate files.
+Currently, the pipeline is expected to work on, at most, 2 haplotypes of 1 genome.
+Support for n assemblies will be provided with a future update.

 It is okay to leave out assembly components from the run.
 E.g. if your assembly does not have a mitochondrial sequence, you can leave the row with the `MITO` tag out.
 If your assembly does not have a plastid sequence, you can leave the row with the `PLASTID` tag out.
 The params-input yaml will need to contain the following data will be detailed [here](./docs/usage.md).